tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 ![game-server-status](/img/content/game-server-status.png)

 You can always use **Run diagnostics** button in order to perform server troubleshooting.
-The site will perform a few tests in order to see what may be a root cause of the problem.
+The site will perform a few tests in order to make sure game server connectivity works correctly.

 ![run-diagnostics](/img/content/run-diagnostics.png)